-Port number Protocol Used By Notes Port 80 is not used to serve the WebUI.
+Port number Protocol Used By Notes 80 TCP НТТР Required for SUSE Customer Center.
+Port 80 is not used to serve the WebUI.
 443 TCP HTTPS Required for SUSE Customer Center.
 5269 TCP jabberd Required to push actions to and from a proxy.
 25151 TCP Cobbler